JeschkeLab/DeerLab/docsrc/source/basics.rst

         trapz(r,P)                 % integral of P over r, gives 1

-DeerLab distinguishes between **parameter-free** and **parametric** distance distributions.
+DeerLab distinguishes between **non-parametric** and **parametric** distance distributions.

-**Parameter-free distance distributions** are the more general from.
+**Non-parametric distance distributions** are the more general from.
 They have no particular shape and are represented by vectors ``P`` and ``r``.
 For example, you can generate ``P`` and ``r`` by an external program for spin label rotamer modeling.
-Parameter-free distance distributions are returned in least-squares fitting.
-In least-squares fitting, parameter-free distance distributions are preferred over parametric distance distributions, since they make fewer assumptions about the distribution and are more flexible.
+Non-parametric distance distributions are returned in least-squares fitting.
+In least-squares fitting, non-parametric distance distributions are preferred over parametric distance distributions, since they make fewer assumptions about the distribution and are more flexible.
 They introduce less bias.

 **Parametric distance distributions** have specific shapes that depend on a few parameters.
 DeerLab provides many parametric :ref:`distance distribution model functions <modelsref_dd>`.
 All these functions start with the prefix ``dd_`` (``dd`` stands for "distance distibution").
 They take a distance vector ``r`` and a parameter vector ``param`` as inputs and return the distance distribution as a vector ``P``.
 Here is an example: